-If the student or parent/guardian is not satisfied with the Level Two decision, or if no timely decision is provided, the student or parent/guardian may submit to the Superintendent or designee in writing a request for a hearing before the IDEA Public Schools Louisiana Board of Directors.
+If the student or legal guardian is not satisfied with the Level Two decision, or if no timely decision is provided, the student or legal guardian may submit to the Superintendent or designee in writing a request for a hearing before the IDEA Public Schools Louisiana Board of Directors.
 The request must be filed within seven days of the Level Three decision or the response deadline if no decision is made.
-The student or parent/guardian shall be informed of the date, time, and place of the hearing.
+The student or legal guardian shall be informed of the date, time, and place of the hearing.
+Written appeals to the Superintendent can be sent to: